Understanding Script Types: Asynchronous vs. Synchronous

 ⚠️ Visual Disruptions: Loading content post-page can cause:

-Flicker: Content pops in after the rest of the page has loaded, creating a glitchy appearance.
+Flicker: Content loads in after the rest of the page has loaded and after your campaign rules have successfully been met.
+This can look like a “flicker.”

 Synchronous Script (Beta Implementation)